nmshd/documentation/_docs_explore/44-integration-layer.md

 ## Monitoring and Logging Capabilities

-The operation of a connector is supported by monitoring and logging capabilities of the integration layer.
+The operation of a Connector is supported by monitoring and logging capabilities of the integration layer.